higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 * **`idlType`**: the type of IDL to generate from, currently only `avro`.
 * **`srcGenSerializationType`**: the serialization type when generating Scala sources from the IDL definitions. `Protobuf`, `Avro` or `AvroWithSchema` are the current supported serialization types.
 By default, the serialization type is `Avro`.
-* **`srcJarNames`**: the list of jar names or sbt modules containing the IDL definitions that will be used at compilation time by `srcGen` to generate the Scala Sources.
+* **`srcGenJarNames`**: the list of jar names or sbt modules containing the IDL definitions that will be used at compilation time by `srcGen` to generate the Scala Sources.
 By default, this sequence is empty.
-* **`srcGenSourceDir`**: the IDL source base directory, where your IDL files are placed.
+* **`srcGenSourceDirs`**: the list of directories where your IDL files are placed.
 By default: `Compile / resourceDirectory`, typically `src/main/resources/`.
-* **`srcGenSourceDirs`**: the list of directories where your IDL files are placed.
-By default, it contains `srcGenSourceDir.value` and `srcGenSourceFromJarsDir.value` folders.
 * **`srcGenIDLTargetDir`**: the directory where all the IDL files will be placed.
 By default, it's defined as `(Compile / resourceManaged).value / idlType.value`, typically `target/scala-2.12/resource_managed/main/avro`.
 Given this configuration, the plugin will automatically copy to this target directory:
   * All the definitions extracted from the different `jar` or `sbt` modules, and also,
   * All the source folders specified in the `srcGenSourceDirs` setting.